BergmannLab/PascalX/README.md

 # PascalX

-High precision gene and pathway scoring for GWAS summary statistics in python
+High precision gene, pathway and cross scoring for GWAS summary statistics in python

 ## Features